-Textbooks are housed at the Willmar campus and can be purchased online only from the Willmar Bookstore for Spring 2021 due to COVID-19.
+Textbooks are housed at the Willmar campus and can be purchased online from the Willmar Bookstore or in-store.
 Online ordering can by found by clicking here.
 Orders placed online can be shipped to you (UPS) or picked up at the Bookstore at your convenience.
 For online orders, you will immediately receive an e-mail confirmation that your order was received.
 You will receive a second e-mail when your order has been filled, your account charged and your books are ready to be picked up or shipped out per your request.
 No charge will occur until your books are ready.
 Please wait for your second e-mail before trying to come in and pick up your web order.
 A photo ID is required to pick up your web order.

 For a step by step guide to ordering books online, click the link below!

 Used textbooks are available in limited quantities for many classes on a first-come, first-served basis.

 You can rent a book for a percentage of the retail purchase price and then return it at the end of the semester.
 Here are some rental facts:

 - Renting textbooks saves you on average 50% when compared to a new, printed textbook.